» Pet Notice:

 Reservations, Confirmations and Cancellations

 To confirm a group reservation, a $1,000.00 non-refundable deposit is due one year in advance of your arrival.
-An additional $1,000.00 non-refundable deposit is due nine months in advance of arrival with the balance due two weeks prior to your arrival date.
+An additional $1,000.00 non-refundable deposit is due six months in advance of arrival with the balance due two weeks prior to your arrival date.
 If the reservation is booked less than six-months in advance, a $2,000.00 deposit must be paid when the reservation is made.

 Sub-leasing of the Mansion by any agency to another group is not permitted.
 Group reservations are booked at the discretion of the Georgia Department of Natural Resources.
 All deposits are non-refundable, and the Georgia Department of Natural Resources reserves the right to adjust rates and regulations at any time.